 If you’re anything like me, you’ve amassed quite a collection of essential oils but have no idea how to use most of them beyond the occasional sniff to help with a headache or to get a quick mental boost.

-We’ve talked about which oils to use for detox, women’s health and gorgeous skin but what are the best ways to incorporate them into your everyday routines?
-Whether you want to battle fatigue, reduce tension or improve focus, read on for 5 ways to make the most of these powerful oils.
+We’ve talked about which oils to use for detox, women’s health, and gorgeous skin, but what are the best ways to use essential oils in your everyday routines?
+Whether you want to help battle fatigue, reduce tension, or improve focus, read on for 5 ways to make the most of these powerful oils.

 5 Ways to Use Essential Oils Every Day

 Diffusion is one of the most popular methods of using essential oils.
 Diffusing oils in the morning is a great way to get your day started on the right note.
 Then, throughout the day, try stimulating oils for work or study or uplifting oils if you need an energy boost.
 Finally, try relaxing and sedating oils at bedtime.